-Delta and Theta represent the slowest processing speeds and are associated with a twilight state
+- Delta / Theta – Represent the slowest processing speeds and are associated with a twilight state

-Beta represents the fastest processing speed and is associated with external focus, thought and concentration.
+- Beta – Represents the fastest processing speed and is associated with an external focus, thought, and concentration.

 SYMMETRY Neuro-Pathway Training provides neurofeedback in our training program.
 Neurofeedback is an innovative form of brain training that retrains brain waves through auditory and/or visual stimulation by simply watching a movie, listening to music, or playing a video game.